API reference

 Web & Mobile

-The Next.js web app and Expo mobile app both consume the same API.
-A shared codebase ensures consistent behavior across platforms.
+The web app and mobile app both consume the same API.
+A shared codebase ensures consistent behaviour across platforms.
+Client-side query caching reduces latency and keeps data fresh with automatic background re-fetching.

 Type-safe API

-Built with tRPC, every request and response is fully typed.
-Input validation uses Zod schemas, and errors are caught at compile time, not at runtime.
+Every request and response is fully typed.
+Input validation ensures that malformed data is rejected before it reaches the business logic layer, and errors are caught early rather than at runtime.

 Secure storage

-DynamoDB single-table design with S3 for file storage.
+A managed database with cloud file storage.
 Encrypted at rest, fine-grained access controls, and full audit logging.
+All sensitive data is protected in transit and at rest using industry-standard encryption.

 Authentication